enif77/TclSharp/README.md

 * EoF - An end of file/source indicator.
 * CommandSeparator - A new line or semicolon.
 * Word - A command name or argument.
+* Text - A bunch of characters but white space or any special chars.

+### Script

+A script is a list of commands separated by a command separator, which can be the semicolon character (`;`) or the newline character (LF or `\n`).
+All OS specific line endings are automatically converted to the LF character when a script is loaded from a file.

+### Commands

+Commands are list of words separated by a white space.
+The first word is used to find a command implementation, that will use remaining words as its arguments.
+How it will interpret or use them is up to the command itself.

+### Words

+...

 ### BNF

+* ::  - definition start.
+* .   - end of definition.
+* \[] - optional part.
+* {}  - 0 or more repetitions.
+* \|  - or.
+* 'c' - a specific character.

 ````
 script :: [ commands ] EoF .